Be properly addressed: include your historic county in your postal address

 The following table lists the elements of a UK postal address.

 Name of addressee Mr. T. Coupe Name of company (if relevant) T. Coupe & Sons Name of property (not needed if property has a no.) The Old Bakery Number and name of street 3 Frisby Road Dependent Locality (if needed) Hoby Post Town MELTON MOWBRAY Postal County (optional) Leicestershire Postcode LE14 3DS

 Every UK address requires a post town and a postcode: these should be written in capital letters.
 Whilst a county line is now an optional feature of an address, it can be included in any UK address if desired.
-It should be placed on a separate line between the post town and the postcode.

 The Association of British Counties provides two useful tools to help you find the correct county to put on your addresses: